 To date, Recovery Camp has partnered with the following universities to provide clinical placement for their students:

 - University of Technology Sydney

 - Central Queensland University

 - University of Tasmania

 Contact Recovery Camp for more information about how the program learning outcomes can map with your curriculum and learning objectives, or to discuss a Student Placement Agreement.

 About the program

-Recovery Camp operates as a therapeutic recreation camp.
+Recovery Camp operates as a therapeutic recreation experience.
 People with a mental illness, health students and health professionals spend a week together participating in a structured recovery-oriented activities program underpinned by the principles of therapeutic recreation.
-At camp, students learn how activity and recreation can be used to work with someone in a recovery-oriented way.
+At camp, students learn how activity, leisure and recreation can be used to work with someone in a recovery-oriented way.

 For universities and health students, Recovery Camp addresses issues associated with the limited number of mental health placements available, as well as the provision of professional experience which is truly recovery-oriented.
 Recovery Camp delivers students a firsthand experience of a recovery-oriented setting that they have learned about in the theoretical components of their courses.

 Nursing students are facilitated by Registered Nurses, supplied by Recovery Camp, at a ratio of 1:8.
 Facilitators attend Recovery Camp alongside the students, and work with the students throughout the week to complete their professional experience placement portfolios.
 Facilitators for students from health degrees other than nursing can also be arranged.